VOHUUANHTUAN/analysis_of_Jacobian_matrix/README.md

 # -analysis_of_Jacobian_matrix-
 ## We are analyzing the Jacobian matrix of a GPT-2 model and observing how the eigenvalues change across layers.
-Fist, let's see on a basic sentence "Hello, World!"
+Fist, let's see on a basic sentence: "Hello, World!"
 ![Eigenvalues of GPT-2](images/img.png)